ncatlab/nlab-content/pages/2667.md

 ######Definition
 A **Schur functor** is a pseudonatural transformation $U \to U$, where
 $$U: SymMonLinCauch \to Cat$$
 is the forgetful 2-functor.
 A **morphism** of Schur functors is a modification between such pseudonatural transformations.
+For any field of characteristic zero, Schur functors and morphisms between them form a category $Schur_k$.
 =--

 What this proposed definition makes immediately clear is that _Schur functors are closed under composition_.
 This provides a satisfying conceptual explanation of _plethysm_, as we will explore in the next two sections.